Last updated: June 27, 2026

 Lien subordination: how it works and when it is available

-Subordination is the mechanism that allows a senior lienholder to agree to a lower priority position on specific collateral, enabling a new lender to take first position on that asset.
-It is the most common solution when an existing blanket lien blocks a new secured financing transaction without requiring the existing debt to be fully paid off first.
+Subordination is the workaround.
+A senior lienholder agrees to drop to a lower priority on a specific asset so a new lender can take first position on it.
+When an existing blanket lien is blocking a new secured deal, subordination is usually how it gets unblocked without forcing the old debt to be paid off first.

 Lender stacking scenarios and blanket lien conflicts